 Vista Alegre is the most prestigious Portuguese tableware brand, mostly made of porcelain and crystal.

-If you are traveling with limited luggage space you can always buy one of the famous Bordallo Pinheiro porcelain sardines owned by Vista Alegre.
+If you are traveling with limited luggage space you can always buy one of the famous Bordallo Pinheiro porcelain sardines sold by Vista Alegre.
 They are all designed by Portuguese artists and are a beautiful souvenir from Porto.

 Save this article for later: